There’s a simple yet massive thing that most marketers overlook when it comes to SEO.

 Your IA is how you structure information.
 Another way to think of it is like your sitemap or navigation bar.

 If you’re running a shoe company, your IA might look like this:

 Image credit: Adobe

-Internal links are critical here because they help Google (and your users) get around your website, and understand the hierarchy of information.
+Internal links are critical here because they help search engines (and your users) navigate around the pages of your site and understand the hierarchy of information.

-See, a search engine doesn’t instantly know all the content that’s on every website in the world.
-It uses these things called crawlers to scour the internet for content to add into their index:
+You see, a search engine doesn’t automatically know all the content that is on every website in the world.
+It uses its web crawlers to scour the internet for content to add to their index:

 Image credit: Moz